 History of The Oratory School

-Founded in 1859 by Blessed John Henry Newman.
+Founded in 1859 by Saint John Henry Newman.

-Newman founded the school with the intention of providing boys with an alternative to the other Catholic establishments of the day.
+Saint John Henry Newman founded The Oratory School with the intention of providing boys with an alternative to the other Catholic establishments of the day.
 He had been very influential in the conversion to Catholicism of many formerly Anglican, middle-class, professional men.
 They now wanted him to educate their sons, giving them a liberal, classical education, which would fit them for universities and public life, but in a sound Catholic context.
 The Oratory School opened on 1st May 1859, with nine boys.
 The Head Master was to be the Oratorian priest, Fr Nicholas Darnell, and Newman appointed a Dame, Mrs Frances Wootten, imitating the great public schools.

-After a crisis, in which Darnell left and took many of the lay staff with him following a dispute over the relative influences of the Head and the Dame in the school, it steadily grew in numbers, in popularity, and in prestige.
+Over the year the school steadily grew in numbers, in popularity, and in prestige.
 The sons of the old recusant families started to come, too.
 High-calibre lay staff were employed, schoolrooms built, playing fields rented, and extra-curricular activities thrived: all the trappings of an English public school were present by the late 1860s.
 In all things, however, the spiritual and religious life of the boys continued to be paramount.

 Newman’s friend, Ambrose St John, took the helm, though Newman himself was often involved with the finances, the examinations, the annual Latin play, and the orchestra.
 He often wrote to, and had dealings with, the parents.
-After St John’s death, Fr John Norris and, in the early 20th Century, Fr Edward Pereira, were both outstanding Heads who made the school what it was: successful; Catholic; attractive to converts and old families alike, and to a few chosen foreign families.
+After St John’s death, Fr John Norris and, in the early 20th Century, Fr Edward Pereira, were both outstanding Heads who made the school what it was: successful; Catholic; attractive to converts and old families alike.
 Boys went on to university, to Sandhurst and Woolwich, into Medicine and the Law.
 Many played a notable part in the Armed Forces, with 84 giving their lives in the Great War.
 Although Newman died in 1890, the school continued to be very much his school, still attached as it was to the Birmingham Oratory Fathers’ house, and with Fr Pereira, a former pupil of the Cardinals’ day, as Head Master.
-All this time, The Oratory School was entirely boarding and entirely Catholic.

 The Oratory in 1859